 “The financial assistance that this scholarship will provide is surely of enormous consequence.
 However, my appreciation for such assistance, though great, is dwarfed by the scholarship’s other considerations.”

 - Arthur Skidmore Award for Excellence in Philosophy

 - Class Actions

 - Christian Legal Society

-Mark serves as Senior Counsel for Alliance Defending Freedom.
+Mark is currently serving as Senior Counsel for Alliance Defending Freedom.
 ADF is a national non-profit with international reach working on religious liberty.

 Mark previously worked in Washington, D.C. in the class-action litigation division for one of the nation’s largest employers, the U.S. Postal Service.
 In addition to defending national class actions, Mark served as an advocate for the agency in national labor arbitrations.
 Before accepting his position in Washington, Mark served as a law clerk for the Honorable Eric F. Melgren at the U.S. District Court for the District of Kansas.
 Prior to his federal clerkship, Mark worked on a wide range of litigation matters as an associate at Martin, Pringle, Oliver, Wallace & Bauer, LLP, in Wichita.

 During law school, Mark served as Comments Editor for the Washburn Law Journal,and upon earning the top paper in Legal Research & Writing, he served as a research assistant to Professor J. Lyn Entrikin, the former director of the legal writing department.
 Mark also served as litigation counsel in the Washburn Law Clinic.